What is a Telephoto Lens? How to Choose the Best Lens

 There are many camera brands available, but I’ll use Nikon and Canon examples mainly as they are the clear market leaders.
 There are three main options when choosing a telephoto lens: zoom, prime or budget.

 Personally, my favourite telephoto lens is a zoom lens.
 I’ve used both primes and zooms, but I can’t give up the flexibility of a zoom.
-As a Nikon user, I use the Nikkor 200-400mm f/4 VR II lens.
+As a Nikon user in the past, I used the Nikkor 200-400mm f/4 VR II lens.
 It is a truly fantastic lens.
 With a silent and fast motor, it reacts quickly when tracking fast moving subjects.

 It’s yours for a fairly hefty four-figure sum, but it is worth every penny.
 The lens hood alone is excellent quality and has saved me a very expensive repair bill when I slipped and landed nose down on the lens.

 For Canon users, the equivalent lens is the Canon EF 200-400mm f/4L IS USM with built-in 1.4x extender.
-If the price of the Nikkor scares you, then make sure you’re sitting down for this: the Canon lens comes in at almost double the cost of the Nikkor 200-400mm.
+If the price of the Nikkor scares you, then make sure you’re sitting down for this: the Canon lens comes in at almost double the cost of the Nikkor 200-400mm, at around £10,000.

 But for this price you get the revolutionary built-in 1.4x teleconverter.
 It’ll take your lens up to a 280-560mm f/5.6.
 Although you can buy teleconverters for the Nikkor lens (at a much cheaper price than the extra few thousand), the fact that it is built in means it is much more versatile.